Anubhav7417/LIFEJOD/README.md

 ## 💡 The Solution

-PraanLink addresses these challenges through:
+Lifejod addresses these challenges through:

 1. **Routine Human-like Conversations**
    - "Hey Ananya, your energy's been low this week.
 Shall we check your iron levels?"